Categories

 It is not the easiest system to master, however.

-Another code used by POWs was the tap code, sometimes known as the 5 by 5 tap code.
+Another code system used by POWs was the tap code, sometimes known as the 5 by 5 tap code.

 This code relies on creating or visualizing a 5 x 5 table of letters.